learning-zone/angularjs-basics/README.md

  - What about `q` and promises in angularjs
  - Event model in angularjs?
  - Do you use some sort of angular style guides?
  - What is dependency injection?
-Explain difference between inline and explicit annotation
+Explain difference between inline and explicit annotation?
+ - What is auto bootstrap process in AngularJS?

 ### 3. Directives
   - What is directive in angularjs?